pipelinelabo/datalaiq-wiki/japanese/scripting/eval.md

 # The eval module

-As introduced in [the search modules documentation](#!search/searchmodules.md#Eval), DatalaiQ's eval module is a general tool for manipulating search entries when other modules may fall short.
+DatalaiQ's eval module is a general tool for manipulating search entries when other modules may fall short.
 It uses the [Anko scripting language](scripting.md) to provide generic scriptability within the pipeline.

 The eval module has several important restrictions: